-The Old Testament lesson for this Sunday, April 7, 2019, is from the Book of the Prophet Isaiah.
-The text is Isaiah 43:16-21 and the language purposefully brings to mind the events of the Exodus, but at the same time it points forward from that event to other salvific events that are yet to come.
-The Exodus always remains a continual and present reality for the people of Israel—it is always on their mind.
-It was and remained the big salvific event of the Old Testament, yet at the same time it points forward to what God will yet/continue to do to save His people.
+The Old Testament lesson for this Sunday is from the book of the prophet Isaiah.
+The text is Isaiah 43:16-21 and the language purposefully brings to mind the events of the Exodus, but at the same time it points forward from that event to other salvific events which are yet to come.
+The Exodus always remains a continual and present reality for the people of Israel.
+It is always on their mind.
+It was and remained the big salvific event of the Old Testament.
+Yet, at the same time, it points forward to what God will continue to do to save His people.
 The first concern will be the return from the Babylonian exile as a kind of exodus.
-And Isaiah, speaking for the LORD, tells the people to forget about the Exodus so that they will focus on what God is doing NOW.
-This does not mean that they are really to forget the Exodus as if it never happened, rather they are to focus on what new thing the Exodus is pointing to—first the return from Babylon, and ultimately and most importantly, the greatest salvific event of history.
-The New Moses, Jesus, will accomplish the greatest salvation…for the whole world.
+And Isaiah, speaking for the LORD, tells the people to forget about the Exodus so they will focus on what God is doing NOW.
+This does not mean they are really to forget the Exodus as if it never happened.
+Rather, they are to focus on what new thing the Exodus is pointing to, first the return from Babylon, and ultimately and most importantly, the greatest salvific event of history.
+The New Moses, Jesus, will accomplish the greatest salvation... for the whole world.

-We also see language that points to “new creation”, “re-creation”, “restoration” and therefore baptism.
-The language of dry wasteland, the haunt of jackals and ostriches, is a common way to speak of the wilderness--the deserted, broken-down land vacated by exile.
+We also see language which points to “new creation,” “re-creation,” “restoration,” and, therefore, baptism.
+The language of dry wasteland, the haunt of jackals and ostriches, is a common way to speak of the wilderness; the deserted, broken-down land vacated by exile.
 It also is used to reference the dwelling place of the evil one.
-And, Isaiah says that water and rivers will come into this barren land and give drink to the chosen people—from death to life!
+Isaiah says water and rivers will come into this barren land and give drink to the chosen people: From death to life!

-As you prepare to preach this text one can certainly see a Lenten theme.
-The salvation prepared for the world comes out of the wilderness (think temptation of Jesus) and journeys to the cross to bring new life, restoration.
-The people of God are rescued from the hands of their enemies by the waters and they walk with their LORD and God until they join Him in the new creation in heaven where the rivers of life flow around the tree of life (Rev. 22).
+As you prepare to preach this text, one can certainly see a Lenten theme.
+The salvation prepared for the world comes out of the wilderness (think temptation of Jesus) and journeys to the cross to bring new life and restoration.
+The people of God are rescued from the hands of their enemies by the waters, and they walk with their LORD and God until they join Him in the new creation in Heaven where the river of life flows around the tree of life (Revelation 22).

-Thanks should be given to Reed Lessing and his Isaiah 40-55 commentary in the Concordia Commentary Series.
+Thanks to Reed Lessing and his Isaiah 40-55 commentary in the Concordia Commentary Series.
 It has provided very useful insights.

 43:16 הַנּוֹתֵן root: נתן Qal participle: “the one making; the one giving” Note that the referent is Yahweh.